splitio/fme-proxy/README.md

 - "https://telemetry.split.io"

 #### Custom
-If you need to prpovide custom locations for an external service, you should do so by creating a [JSONL file](https://jsonlines.org/examples/) consisting of one location definition per line.
+If you need to provide custom locations for an external service, you should do so by creating a [JSONL file](https://jsonlines.org/examples/) consisting of one location definition per line.
 Each location should be an object containing at least `path` & `target` properties.
 Below is a list of all supported properties

 ##### Config options
 ###### path